SarvM/git-work/index.md

-## Git-Work
+## Introduction

-The intention of this project is to provide basic details about Git Usage and Git workflow model implementation.
+The intention of this article is to provide basic details about Git workflow model implementation.

 ## Git installation - Windows